-- The Centre-State relations of Indian Federalism are regulated by the provisions of Indian Constitution but in reality, it depends on how ruling parties follow these provisions. - Earlier when ruling party at the Centre and the State was different, the Union government undermined the power of the states and misused the Constitution to dismiss and harass the State governments.
-This undermined the spirit of Federalism. - The new culture of Power sharing developed after 1990 with the rise of Regional parties in many States and this marked the beginning of the Coalition government. - The era of Coalition government implies that if no single party gets a clear majority, then the major National parties enter into an alliance with many parties including Regional parties to form a government at the Centre. - Thus, with the new culture of Power sharing more respect for Centre and State governments has begun.
+- The Centre-State relations of Indian Federalism are regulated by the provisions of Indian Constitution but in reality, it depends on how ruling parties follow these provisions. - Earlier when ruling party at the Centre and the State was different, the Union government undermined the power of the states and misused the Constitution to dismiss the State governments.
+This undermined the spirit of Federalism. - A new culture of Power sharing developed after 1990 with the rise of Regional parties in many States and this marked the beginning of the Coalition government. - The era of Coalition government implies that if no single party gets a clear majority, then the major National parties enter into an alliance with many parties including Regional parties to form a government at the Centre. - This led to a new culture of power sharing which respects the autonomy of the State Governments and is more effective today than it was in the early years.

-11 What is Decentralization?
+11 What is 'Decentralization'?
 What is the basic idea behind it?